Show summary Hide summary

 - 🌍 Major presence in southern France and Spain

-So there you go, Fauquer Murcia is not just a simple combination of words.
+So there you have it, Fauquer Murcia is not just a simple combination of words.
 It’s a little adventure between France and Spain, between history and family, a name to explore without moderation if you are lucky enough to bear it.

-It makes you want to embark on a quest, dig through archives, and discover all the hidden stories behind these two words.
-In any case, I often think about it…
+It makes you want to, doesn’t it?
+To embark on a quest, to dig through archives, and to discover all the hidden stories behind these two words.
+At least, I think about it often…